-Why Every Local Merchant Needs a Mobile Presence
+Why Every Local Merchant Needs a Contextual Mobile Presence

-The big challenge with mobile utility apps and social gizmo apps, that try to assist mobile shoppers or that hit customers with marketing offers and ads, is that they leave the retailer's brand behind and they end up fitting everyone into a Facebook universe or cram you into how FourSquare or ShopKick models the mcommerce world.
-These are all good apps, but they don't put the merchant in control nor their brand in the forefront, because the merchant does not own the app.
-Much like your website, every local merchant needs to control the experience that mobile shoppers have in their establishment, and not let some third party obscure their brand.
+The big challenge with mobile shopping utility apps and social gizmo apps, that try to assist mobile shoppers or that hit customers with marketing offers and ads, is that they leave the retailer's brand behind and they end up fitting everyone into a Facebook universe or cram you into how players such as FourSquare or ShopKick model the mobile commerce world.
+These are all good apps, but they don't put the merchant in control nor do they put the merchant's brand in the forefront, because the merchant does not own the app.
+Much like business website, every local merchant needs to control the experience that mobile shoppers have in their establishment, and not let some third party obscure and waterdown their brand.

-It is all about the merchant owning the app real-estate that is used to experience, Joe's Coffee Shop, while consumers are in Joe's Coffee Shop.
-This is why FourSquare and Facebook are struggling to enable the full potential of mcommerce.
-The answer is much like the way any merchant websites would work.
-As a local merchant, I want a website that I own and operate, I don't want to fit into someone else's ecosystem.
-It is great to have a merchant Facebook Page or to have a corporate Twitter handle, but the mobile app experience that shoppers have in your store should be something you as the merchant owns and controls, much like your website.
-It is part of your brand and your gateway for communicating and reaching your customers
+It is all about the merchant owning the app real-estate that is used to experience Joe's Coffee Shop, for example, while consumers are in Joe's Coffee Shop.
+This is why many social and mobile commerce apps are struggling to enable the full potential of mobile commerce for local merchants.
+The answer is to utilize mobile much like the way any merchant websites would work.
+As a local merchant, you want your website that you own, operate and customize.
+You don't want to fit into someone else's ecosystem and brand.
+It is great to have a merchant Facebook page or to have a corporate Twitter handle, but the in-store mobile app experience that shoppers have in your establishment on your premises should be something you as the merchant owns and controls, much like your website.
+It is part of your brand and your gateway for communicating and reaching your customers.

 Why can't every merchant have their own in-store app just like they have their own website?
-A mobile app is more than just code, it is a piece of real-estate in the respective app stores that engages the customer, just like a website represents a company (big or small) on the web.
-This is what OfferDrop is working to enable for all local merchants and establishment owners.
-Join OfferDrop today to get control of your mobile presence for your shoppers, while they are in and out of your establishment.
+Why can't every local merchant engage and communicate with local shoppers to nurture a closer relationship with customers?
+A mobile app is more than just software or a thing to process a credit card transaction or track loyalty; it is a piece of real-estate, in each of the respective app stores, that engages the customer both while they are in and out of the merchant's establishment, just like a website represents a company (big or small) on the web and more.
+This is what OfferDrop is working to enable for all local merchants and venue owners.
+Join OfferDrop today to get control of your mobile presence with your local shoppers, while they are in and out of your establishment.